TaTo30/vue-pdf/docs/guide/introduction.md

 This error is more related to ESBuild settings instead of compatibility matters, `Top-level await` is (as usually) a "new feature" of the JavaScript definition, practically all browsers [support it](https://caniuse.com/?search=top-level%20await) and was included on NodeJS since v14.

-To solve this issue you will need to add this settings on `vite.config`:
+To solve this issue, add these settings to `vite.config`:

 ```json
 optimizeDeps: {